-If the calculator suggests that you may have a potential IHT liability then at the moment it is possible for Money MOT users to request a FREE Inheritance Tax Check with a tax professional that will not only quantify the size of your potential inheritance tax bill exactly (the average in the UK is £170,000) but they will tell you the exact steps you need to take to reduce your IHT bill.
+If the calculator suggests that you may have a potential IHT liability, then at the moment it is possible for Money MOT users to request a FREE Inheritance Tax Check with a tax professional, that will not only quantify the size of your potential inheritance tax bill exactly (the average in the UK is £210,000), but will tell you the exact steps you need to take to reduce your IHT bill.
 Most importantly of all, there is no obligation on your part to do anything when you request a review.
-That's why I strongly recommend that people take advantage of this free check while it's still available.
+That's why I strongly recommend that people take advantage of this free check while it's available.

 What is inheritance tax?

 Inheritance tax is calculated on the deceased’s total estate and gifts made within 7 years applicable at the date of death.
 Tax is paid on amounts over the ‘nil rate band’, also known as the IHT threshold.

 Married couples and civil partners are allowed to pass on their assets tax-free to each other and the surviving partner can, in addition, use any of their partner's unused nil-rate allowance.
 On top of the existing personal inheritance tax threshold of £325,000 there is a 'main residence nil-rate band'.
 The new inheritance allowance now means that a married couple or civil partnership are able to pass on a total estate worth £1 million free of inheritance tax, including their home.
 The main residence nil-rate band is currently set at £175,000 per person for the 2023/24 tax year.

 So that means an individual will be able to pass on £500,000 (including property) without paying inheritance tax.
 The catch is that the £175,000 allowance can only be applied to your main residence that is passed on to children or grandchildren.

 Who has to pay inheritance tax?